Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Construction of supermodes

 \section{Construction of supermodes}

-Given the possibly large number of Lindblad operators and internal cavity modes, it is natural to ask whether there is a more efficient basis in which to describe the interactions than via individual frequency modes.
+Given the possibly large number of Lindblad operators and internal cavity modes, it is natural to ask whether there is a more efficient basis in which to describe the interactions.
 In general, one can apply any arbitrary basis transformation on the continuum pump modes to obtain new pump ``supermode'' operators